Wednesday, January 26, 2011

 Fly, Robin Fly, If You Leave Me Now, Could This Be The Magic?

-... and as I lay there in a perfect mid-sleep state, I realized one more thing.
+And as I lay there in a perfect mid-sleep state, I realized one more thing.

-Rather than miss Hallowe'en, I had just experienced the first truly meaningful Hallowe'en of my young life.
-I had faced a sadness, met it, and dealt with it.
-I had learned so many things about myself and about Hallowe'en night.
+Rather than miss Hallowe'en, I had actually just experienced the first truly meaningful Hallowe'en of my young life.
+I had faced and beaten a sadness, had met a problem and dealt with it, yes, but more than that, I had learned much about myself, and even more about Hallowe'en... foremost that I was never, ever going to let another one get by me.

 Ever.